SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/availability.md

 # Availability

-## Availability Requirement in Security Engineering

-Availability requirement in security engineering refers to the need for secure systems to remain operational and available to users when required.
+**Availability** requirement in security engineering refers to the need for secure systems to remain operational and available to users when required.
 Achieving availability without sacrificing security is often a challenge, as attackers may attempt to disrupt system availability in order to deny service or gain access to sensitive information.

 Security engineering must therefore consider and account for the availability of system components, including network connections, storage systems, and web applications.
 Examples of availability requirements include: